troyyoungblood/20201209Homework_TDY/README.md

  As written, the instructions are confusing.
 Calculate means to do something.
 It does not mean just grab a static data point.
 To generate useful data, I calculated the difference between the initial and final tumor volume.
 This value is useful because it can be used to generate a rate and, more importantly, allows for the clear presentation of the effectiveness of the 4 drugs identified when plotted in a box chart.

  The quartiles and IQR and were also quantitatively determined.
-An outlier was identified for the Infubinol regimen.
+An outlier was identified for the Infubinol regimen, mouse id c326..

  5) A scatter plot and scatter plot with a linear regression line where plotted.
 The correlation coefficeint for the dat was 0.84.